NabismoPrimeTime/Bitcoin_Price_Scraper/README.md

 [mysql] update user set plugin='mysql_native_password' where User='root';
 [mysql] flush privileges;

 To update the database navigate to the project directory and run the ./updater_database.sh script.
-This can easily be turned into a cronjob to updte automatically, instructions for that coming soon.
+This can easily be turned into a cronjob to update automatically.
+To create a cronjob to automatically update database type the following:

+crontab -e

+Select your preferred text editor then navigate to the bottom of the file and add a cronjob to the first line that isn't commented out.
+Your cronjob should look like:
+2 0 * * * /path/to/projectfolder/updater_database.sh

+This particular job will update your database at 12:02 every morning, however you can set it for anytime you like.
+Learn more about setting up cronjobs here https://www.youtube.com/watch?v=QZJ1drMQz1A